Best cycling shorts 2025: The best of every category, for every budget

 The bib straps are slightly restrictive whilst standing in the shorts but sat atop the bike they feel perfect, they are also around four centimetres wide and are thin and comfortable.
 The foam chamois pad was really comfy for me using a range of saddles and isn't trying to rewrite the rulebook in its design so should work for a wide range of riders.

 They have washed well, and there is no sign of the lettering disappearing after several months.
-In Pas Normal’s latest iteration of these bib shorts, they have opted for 5 colours ranging from navy through to earth and medium grey.
-It has since discontinued the burgundy option I tested and removed the risky white that had previously featured in its line up, but this neutral and sophisticated palette still reflects Pas Normal’s position as both premium and fashion brand.
+In Pas Normal’s latest iteration of these cycling shorts, they have opted for 5 colours ranging from navy through to earth and medium grey.
+It has since discontinued the burgundy option I tested and removed the risky white that had previously featured in its lineup, but this neutral and sophisticated palette still reflects Pas Normal’s position as both a premium and fashion brand.

 Specifications